blueraleigh/blueraleigh.github.io/research/index.md

 evolution are usually estimated by marginalizing over all histories of character evolution that could possibly explain the data.
 An advantage of this approach is that the resulting parameter estimates are not conditional on any particular (uncertain) history of change.
-A disadvantage of this approach is that the resulting parameter are not necessarily close to the truth.
+A disadvantage of this approach is that the resulting estimates are not necessarily close to the truth.
 After all, history only happened once and the average of all outcomes could be quite far from the single historical outcome that actually occurred.
 In this work I explored a different approach to